You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 What is the single most expensive appliance to run in a home?

-In most homes, it’s the HVAC system — particularly central air conditioning in summer.
-It draws 3,000–5,000 watts and can run for 10+ hours a day, making it far more expensive than anything else in the house.
+In most homes, it’s the HVAC system—particularly central air conditioning in summer.
+Because it draws 3,000–5,000 watts and can run for 10+ hours a day, it is far more expensive than anything else in the house.
+Focus on this giant first if you want to see real savings.

 Why is my electric bill so high when I’m not home much?